epidaurus amphi theatre

 Old Epidaurus – παλαιά Επίδαυρος

-Epidaurus was a small city in Ancient Greece, and now a small village.
+Epidaurus was a small city in Ancient Greece, and now it is a village.

 The Little Theatre of Ancient Epidaurus